How to sell scrap dental gold. / What's it worth? -

 Of course any dental restorations you have to sell are scrap.
 The metal they contain is not in a pure or usable state.
 It will have to be refined.

-That means the company to whom you sell your dental work will have to adjust (discount) the price they pay so to allow for refining costs, plus the amount of profit they need to stay in business.
+That means the company to whom you sell your dental work will have to adjust the price they pay you so to cover their refining costs (15 to 18% is the industry standard), plus the amount of profit they need to stay in business.
 This adjusted price is often called the "payout" rate.

 How much is the average payout for a crown?

-As an example of what to expect, we found one company specializing in buying dental gold that stated on their website that they generally pay out 85% of gold's current "spot" price (the price reported by financial newspapers and websites).
+As an example of what to expect, we found one company specializing in buying dental gold that stated on their website that they generally pay out 85% of gold's current "spot" price (the daily closing price reported in financial newspapers and on websites).

-Of course, that's just one company.
-To complete the picture, we did a quick scan of several gold buyer's websites and here's what we found.
+To get a more complete idea of what's offered, we did a quick scan of several gold buyer's websites and here's what we found.

 Even "white" alloys can contain precious metals, including gold.